xitu/gold-miner/article/2021/6-alternatives-to-classes-in-python.md

 # 6 Alternatives to Classes in Python

-#### Speed of development, execution time, (de)serialization, and maintainability all play a role in making your code shine

 ![Photo by the author.](https://cdn-images-1.medium.com/max/3180/1*ESvqnwbq8Lj4VNkVMWI9JA.png)

 As developers, we throw a lot of data around.
 The representation of data matters a lot and we need to be able to keep track of which variables represent which attributes.
 Configuration is a prime example of complex data.

 In the following article, I will use location as an example.
 It must have a longitude, latitude, and can have an address.
 In C, you would use a `struct` for this.
 In Java, you would simply create a class.
 In Python, there are six alternatives.
 Let’s explore each of their advantages and disadvantages!

----

 ## Plain Classes